danieljrmay/backdrop-rpm/README.md

 Management System that helps you build modern, comprehensive websites for businesses and non-profits.

-This project provides a RPM package of Backdrop.
+This project provides an RPM package of Backdrop.

 **Please do not use this RPM package in production — it requires more testing!**